hyunjiLeeTech/URL-FI/README.md

 <br/>Also, when the link starts with http://, this tool checks whether the lilnk is broken or not if the changes to https://.

 ### Helping option
-When you enter -s argument, this tool prints out the usage of this tool.
+When you enter -h argument, this tool prints out the usage of this tool.

 ## Argument
 ![output-arguments](https://lh3.googleusercontent.com/CqJJXYthdvGPTtH3aIgA3NHz6a0IU5OwrbrB8GKnzsA3mHRmXCAKXSoC0B8A32iGy5s1zC9BvsZbhoT4X1mcWlb_qYF8wWW8eMpuisw33vrkQuqyC6XSNxhdy6cp_KeNagykzfQuMQ)